bluekvirus/Stage.js/implementation/HOWTO.md

 #####Navigate beyond a Context
 When the navigation is at `#navigate/MyContextA/SubViewA/SubViewB...` the router finds `navRegion` in `MyContextA` and shows `SubViewA` in it and then move on to `SubViewA` to show `SubViewB...` in its `navRegion`.
 If, somehow, it can not find the definition of `SubViewA`, the navigation stops on `MyContextA` and triggers `view:navigate-to` event with the remaining subpath starting with `SubViewA/...` on `MyContextA`.
 The same process happens on `SubViewA` if the router can not find `SubViewB...`.

-**Note**: *Context*s, *Regional*s (named views) of type `Layout` are all named *Layout*s, they can all appear in the navigation path if they have the `navRegion` property defined.
+**Note**: All named Views can all appear in the navigation path if they have the `navRegion` property defined.

-You will learn how to create *Regional*s in the next section.
+You will learn how to create *View*s in the next section.

 ####Step 3.
-Regionals & Views
+Views
-Before creating a *Regional*, change your `myContextA.js` into `/context-a/index.js` so you can start adding regional definitions into the context folder as separate code files.
+Before continue, change your `myContextA.js` into `/context-a/index.js` so you can start adding regional view definitions into the context folder as separate code files.
 Always maintain a clear code hierarchy through file structures.
 (Try to limit each code file to be **under 300-400 lines** including comments)

 Create `/context-a/myRegionalA.js` like this:
 ```
 //myRegionalA.js
 (function(app) {
-    app.regional('MyRegionalA', { //omitting the name gets you an instance of this definition.
-        type: 'CollectionView', //omitting this indicates 'Layout'
+    app.view({
+        name: 'MyRegionalA',
         template: '...',
+        navRegion: '...',
-        //..., normal Marionette.xView options
+        //..., normal Backbone View options
     });
 })(Application);
 ```
-alias: `Application.area()`.
-alias: `Application.view({name: '...', ...})`.

-By default, `Application.regional(['you regional view name',] {...})` returns the **definition** of the view, if you want to use the returned view **anonymously**, remove the `name` argument.
-You will get an **instance** of the view definition to `show()` on a region right away.

-Sometimes your *Regional* is comprised of other sub-regional views and that's fine, you can nest *Regional*s with the `region=""` and `view=""` attributes in the template (only if it is of `type: Layout`).
+**Tip**: You can nest *Views*s with the `region=""` and `view=""` attributes in the template.
+Only named views can be refered by the `view=` attribute on a `region=` marked HTML tag in template.

-There will also be time when you just need plain *Marionette.xView* definitions to be used as item views within *Regional*s.
-After all, *Regionals* are just *named* views for reuse and faster loading on regions.

 You can define non-regional (un-named) views through the `Application.view()` API:
 ```
-//myRegionalA.js
-(function(app) {
-    app.regional('MyRegionalA', { //omitting the name gets you an instance of this definition.
-        type: 'CollectionView', //omitting this indicates 'Layout'
+var CustomView = app.view({
     template: '...',
-        itemView: CustomView,
-        //..., normal Marionette.xView options
+    //..., normal Backbone View options
 });

-    var CustomView = app.view({
-        type: '...', //ItemView, Layout, CollectionView or CompositeView
-        ..., //rest of normal Marionette.xView options
-    });
-})(Application);
 ```
 The above call to `app.view()` returns a **definition**.
 If you want an **instance** to be returned, do it like this:
 ```